-Voted a top 10 Zoo in the nation by TripAdvisor, the Fort Worth Zoo is home to 7,000-plus native and exotic animals.
+Voted the top 4 Zoo in the nation by USA Today, the Fort Worth Zoo is home to 7,000-plus native and exotic animals.
 Overnight safaris, summer and winter camps, scavenger hunts and behind-the-scenes experiences are just a few of the exciting opportunities.

 - The Western Way

 Watch the world’s only twice-daily cattle drive as the Fort Worth Herd makes it way down Exchange Avenue in the famous Stockyards National Historic District.
-Authentically clad, the drovers educate visitors about life on the cattle drive during Cow Camp, held every Saturday and Sunday, Memorial Day through Labor Day, at 1:30PM.
+Authentically clad, the drovers educate visitors about life on the cattle drive during Behind the Scenes with the Fort Worth Herd, held every Saturday and Sunday, Memorial Day through Labor Day, at 1:30PM.